 North America, South America, Europe, Asia, Middle East, Africa, Oceania, Antarctica)

-Spanish, German, and Japanese or Mandarin (update: currently in Advanced Level 3 at Spanish Centre in Toronto)
+Spanish, German, and Japanese or Mandarin (update: in my third year of Spanish lessons and starting German in January 2014)

 - regain fluency in French